muratk5n/thirdwave/en/index.md

 ---

-@keubiko
+"@keubiko

-"SIVB CEO is clearly an incompetent clown.
+SIVB CEO is clearly an incompetent clown.
 Not only did he buy long duration asset for almost no incremental yield pickup, but he uttered the words 'stay calm', which is Banker Speak for 'run for your lives, muthfucka!'